 Do you have any questions about your tooth extraction procedure?
-If so, ask them before the procedure.
+If so, ask them before your dental extraction procedure so you can better prepare for it.
 Here’s a tip: Prepare a list of questions regarding tooth removal that you’d want your dentist to answer.
 This way, you’d understand the tooth extraction procedure inside and out as we’ll be happy to answer any questions you may have as we want you to feel comfortable and stress free as possible.

 Before you get the dental procedure done, it’s very important for you to share your complete medical history.
-When it comes to discussing your medical history with your dental provider, you should be comprehensive.
+When it comes to discussing your history with your dental provider, it should be comprehensive.
 Your medical history should include the following specifics.